UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-servicenow/usage.md

 4. Click **Add**.

 ### Integrating the plug-in by using JSON file

 The JSON file contains the information for creating a value stream.
 Within the JSON file is a section for integrations.
 It is in this section that plugin properties can be defined.
 Refer to the sample JSON code.

 To integrate the plug-in using a JSON, perform the following steps:

-1. Navigate to value stream page, and then click the necessary value stream.
+1. Navigate to **value stream page**, and then click the necessary **value stream**.
-2. Click wrench icon, and then Select Edit value stream to modify the JSON file in the code or tree view editors.
+2. Click **wrench** icon, and then Select **Edit value stream** to modify the JSON file in the code or tree view editors.
-3. Alternatively, you can also click Download JSON option to download the JSON file, and then select the Import JSON option to upload the revised JSON file.
+3. Alternatively, you can also click **Download JSON** option to download the JSON file, and then select the Import JSON option to upload the revised JSON file.
-4. Edit the integration information in the JSON file to add the plug-in configuration properties.
+4. Edit the **integration information** in the JSON file to add the plug-in configuration properties.
 Refer to JSON sample code in the Configuration Properties section more details.
-5. Click Save.
+5. Click **Save**.

 ## Automation Tasks